Wednesday, February 24, 2021

 Here is the result - don't bother trying to read my notes, I included a key below.
 The ideas kind of took on a life of their own as I detailed the rooms.
 I ABSOLUTELY used the tables, but as a jumping off point.
 A few new table/dressing words occurred to me as I wrote.

 Upstairs - you find the body of Mad Vortigern.
-He is slumped over his desk, on which is a kind of logbook with watering schedules, measurements, strange arcane formulae, etc. Sketches of strange flowers, and in one instance something that looks more humanoid (but definitely isn't human) make your skin crawl.
+He is slumped over his desk.
+Near his ink-stained hand is a kind of logbook with watering schedules, measurements, strange arcane formulae, etc. Sketches of strange flowers, and in one instance something that looks humanoid (but definitely isn't human) make your skin crawl.
 Vortigern's body is covered in ulcers.
 If cut open his body is filled with a fibrous material and cysts/pods instead of organs.
 (It should definitely be burned!)

 The overall feel of the dungeon -- er, cellar complex -- is brightly lit (magic), glazed tiles, crumbling.